 - Collegium has curriculum for each grade level and subject that aligns to, and in many cases, exceeds the Pennsylvania Department of Education’s standards.
 Collegium utilizes a variety of instructional materials from educational publishers along with teacher-developed materials.

-- Information technology is an everyday part of the educational landscape at Collegium.
+- Information technology is an everyday part of the educational landscape at Collegium. iPad labs are available for student and teacher-initiated class use.
 For elementary students, Collegium provides a bank of networked, internet-accessible computers in each classroom, as well as a computer lab.
 Elementary students also have a weekly technology class.
-At the MS/HS level, networked, internet-accessible computers are available for individual student use or teacher initiated class use.
+At the MS/HS level, networked, internet-accessible computers are available for individual student use or teacher-initiated class use.
 There is a technology lab where technology classes and electives are held and a bank of computers is available in the library for student use.

 - Collegium provides Spanish language instruction for each student beginning in kindergarten.